redhat-developer/vscode-extension-tester/docs/ViewSection.md

 ![section](https://user-images.githubusercontent.com/4181232/56656305-76c08700-6695-11e9-8630-e878ff478201.png)

 This is an abstract class for side bar view sections.
-Most behaviour is defined here, but for specifics, check out the specific subtypes.
+Most behavior is defined here, but for specifics, check out the specific subtypes.

 #### Lookup

 Get a section handle from an open side bar.

 ```typescript
 import { SideBarView } from 'vscode-extension-tester';
 ...